What is React and what does it do best?

 However, further down the line, the fast evolution of technologies points to an unknown future for React as well.
 Who knows, maybe in three or four years we’ll have something even more amazing.

-And that is the beauty of being a tech girl or guy, that you can evolve along these changes and shift to whatever suits you and the tech environment better.
-In the end, what matters most is the project you work on and what’s the best technology to use for it.
-As things go, we can’t really forsee the future of any framework
+The beauty is that you can evolve along with these changes and shift to whatever suits you and the tech environment better.
+In the end, what matters most is the project you work on and the technology you use.
+As things go, we can’t really foresee the future of any framework.